Skip Logic

 Equals

-User-defined response value cannot take a value more than 10
+User-defined response value (cannot be more than 10)

 Less Than